 Lower the safety bars holding the weighted platform in place and press the platform all the way up until your legs are fully extended in front of you.
 Tip: Make sure that you do not lock your knees.
 Your torso and the legs should make a perfect 90-degree angle.
-This will be your
+This will be your starting position.

 As you inhale, slowly lower the platform until your upper and lower legs make a 90-degree angle.